Checkmk

 The Community is a kind of password, except that there is no user name for SNMP.
 There is a convention that the community is public.
 This is the default for many devices — and also for Checkmk.
 Of course you can argue that this is insecure and that you should specify another community.
 This certainly makes sense, but you should know that SNMP transmits the community in plain text (except for SNMP Version 3).Anyone who can listen to packets can therefore very easily identify the community.
 On the other hand you have limited access to read-only access, and most of the information that can be retrieved via SNMP is not very critical.

 Furthermore, the use of different communities per device is very cumbersome to handle.
 After all, these must not only be maintained in the devices, but also in the monitoring system.
-That is why in practice users usually use the same community everywhere — or at least everywhere within a region, department, computer center, etc.
+That is why in practice users usually use the same community everywhere — or at least everywhere within a region, department, data center, etc.

 Tip: If you want to increase the security even without SNMP version 3, it makes sense to extend the network concept so that you put the traffic with the management services, and thus also SNMP, in a separate management VLAN and secure that access with the firewall.